Is Netflix a good investment?

 We have determined that Netflix has a brand moat albeit a bit weaker than we would like.
 However, we really do like the management.
 Now let us look into the big five numbers in order to see if Netflix does live up to our requirements for a strong moat.
 In case you want an explanation about what the big five numbers are, you can have a look at "MY STRATEGY" on the website.

 The first number we will look into is the return on investment capital, also known as ROIC.
 We want to see 10 years of history and we want the numbers to be above 10 % in all of the benchmarks.
-I was quite surprised to see that Netflix doesn't live up to the requirements in any of the benchmarks.
+I was quite surprised to see that Netflix doesn't live up to the requirements in any of the benchmarks besides the last one.
 The numbers are not disastrous but they are certainly not as good as we would like.

 The Equity Growth Rate follow in the footsteps of the previous numbers.
 They easily meet the requirements of more than 10 % in each of the benchmarks.
-And looking for the 5 years benchmark and forward the numbers are evening increasing.
+And looking for the 7 years benchmark and forward the numbers are even increasing.
 It is safe to say that Netflix shows very impressing numbers.

 To shortly summarize the five numbers from Netflix.
-The most important numbers are the ROIC and they are very underwhelming, as they don't live up to the requirements in any of the benchmarks.
+The most important numbers are the ROIC and they are a bit underwhelming, as the ROIC only lives up to the requirement in the latest benchmark.
 The ROIC numbers are not disastrous but you would really need to see impressive numbers in the following growth rates to justify an investment in Netflix.
-You do see great to fantastic numbers in Sales Growth Rates, EPS Growth Rates and Equity Growth Rates.
-However, the numbers in the Cash Growth Rates are disastrous meaning they are not really making any real profit.
-I'm not really impressed with the overall look at the numbers.
+You do see great to fantastic numbers in Sales Growth Rates, EPS Growth Rates, Equity Growth Rates and Cash Growth Rates as they are well above the requirement in all of benchmarks.
+With the ROIC also coming around in the latest benchmark, I would considering investing in Netflix based on the numbers, if I could get it at the right price.

 Another important thing to look into is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-Doing the calculation on Netflix, I can see that Netflix has 7,91 years earnings in debt, which is unacceptable.
-You could in some situations accept this amount of debt.
+Doing the calculation on Netflix, I can see that Netflix has 5,73 years earnings in debt, which is higher than I would like.
+You can in some situations accept this amount of debt.
 It could be a combination of the five numbers being great and the debt being due to a purchase of some kind.

 Like every other company, Netflix is facing some risks.
 The most obvious risks come from competitors such as HBO (AT&T), Amazon Prime and Disney+.
 As I wrote in the paragraph about the moat, I believe the streaming industry is very competitive and it is hard to keep competitors away, as you don't a have such a strong moat that keeps your customers from changing from one company to another.
 Another risk is their rather large debt, which is something to be monitored, especially when they seem to have a hard time making profit.